-After installing the Development Manager components, you can log in right away to the out-of-the-box configurations in Development Control and Serena Dashboard.
+After installing and configuring the Serena ALM components you have purchased, you can log in right away to the out-of-the-box configurations of Serena ALM.
 You can then start learning your way around the default process apps.
 A process app is an application running in Serena Business Manager with a Web-based user interface and workflow logic that coordinates the features and integrations across all included platforms.
 Process apps can be customized as needed to meet the needs of your organization, however right out-of-the-box you can step through the default process apps to see a mature example of a Development Manager implementation.

-Logging In to Development Control
+Logging In to Serena ALM

-To work with the Development Control process apps, log in to Serena Business Manager using one of the default user accounts provided as part of your Development Manager Installation.
+To work with the Development Control process apps, log in to Serena Development Manager using one of the default user accounts provided as part of your Development Manager Installation.